manelpuig/rUBot_mecanum_ws/Documentation/02a_rubot_setup_hw_rbpi.md

 The main objectives are:

-- Setup the HW in raspberrypi4
+- Setup the raspberrypi4
-- Clone the rUBot workspace to be ready
+- Setup the rUBot workspace in raspberrypi4

 Let's see how to fulfill these objectives

-## **1. Setup the rubot with raspberrypi4**
+## **1. Setup the raspberrypi4**

 The raspberrypi4 onboard is preinstalled with:
 - Ubuntu 20 server 64bits